microsoft/presidio/docs/samples/python/transformers_recognizer/transformer_recognizer.md

 2. Initialize your own TokenClassificationPipeline instance using your custom transformers model and use it for inference.

+3. Provide the path to your own local custom trained model.

 !!! note "Note"
 For each combination of model & dataset, it is recommended to create a configuration object which includes setting necessary parameters for getting the correct results.
 Please reference this [configuraion.py](configuration.py) file for examples.